nymeria-io/nymeria.go/README.md

 3. `professional-email`
 4. `personal-email`

-You can specify multiple requirements by using a command between each requirement.
+You can specify multiple requirements by using a comma between each requirement.
 For example you can require a phone and personal email with:
 `phone,personal-email` as the Require parameter.